Counseling and Psychological Services

 Office of Health Promotion

 The Office of Health Promotion works in partnership with students to help them achieve their optimal level of health and well-being.
-Services and interventions include nutrition counseling with a registered dietician, BASICS program for substance use concerns, individual consultations, support for students in recovery, online education, group presentations, events targeting college health issues, the Stall Seat Journal social norms campaign, and the Green Dot bystander intervention program to prevent power-based personal violence (sexual assault, dating violence, and stalking).
-OHP houses three peer health education groups (Peer Health Educators, Alcohol and Drug Abuse Prevention Team, and Green Dot facilitators) and works closely with the multiple student organizations, faculty, and staff who promote health and well-being at the University.
+Services and interventions include nutrition counseling with dieticians, BASICS program for substance use concerns, individual consultations, support for students in recovery, online education, group presentations, events targeting college health issues, the Stall Seat Journal social norms campaign, and the Hoos Got Your Back intervention program to prevent sexual misconduct and harm in the UVA community.
+OHP houses three peer health education groups (Peer Health Educators, Alcohol and Drug Abuse Prevention Team, and Hoos Got Your Back facilitators) and works closely with the multiple student organizations, faculty, and staff who promote health and well-being at the University.

 Student Disability Access Center (SDAC)